secretflow/logchain/docs/introduction.md

 - **Horizontal Scalability**: Stateless services enable easy scaling

 ## Use Cases

+### Privacy-Preserving Computation Audit
+In federated learning, secure multi-party computation (MPC), and trusted execution environments (TEE), LogChain records computation logs, model updates, and data access events.
+All participating parties can independently verify that the agreed-upon protocols were followed, without accessing each other's raw data.

+### Cross-Organization Data Collaboration
+When multiple enterprises collaborate on joint analytics or AI model training through SecretFlow, LogChain provides an immutable record of all data flows and computational steps, ensuring accountability and enabling post-hoc auditing by regulators or consortium governance bodies.

 ### Regulatory Compliance
 Financial institutions, healthcare providers, and government agencies can use LogChain to maintain audit trails that satisfy regulatory requirements (SOX, HIPAA, GDPR).